arob3303-unc/Stochastic-Calculus-Programs/README.md

 **Hello!
 It is me Austin.**

-I am currently reading *stochastic calculus in finance I* by Steven E. Shreve
+I am currently reading *stochastic calculus for finance I* by Steven E. Shreve

 **Goal**
 ===============================================================================================================================